ExtremeAddons/hdri_maker_docs/docs/_build/html/_sources/updates_log.rst.txt

 - **Added - Convert World to HDRi Maker World**

-    Now if the World is not of type HDRi Maker, the usual menu appears in the HDRi Maker World panel, with a button called TRY TO CONVERT, this operator, attempts to convert any World to an HDRi Maker Wordl.
+    Now if the World is not of type HDRi Maker, the usual menu appears in the HDRi Maker World panel, with a button called TRY TO CONVERT, this operator, attempts to convert any World to an HDRi Maker World.
 This will only work if there is an HDR/EXR File in the World.
 This for obvious reasons, first of all, will allow you to use some functions present only if the group nodes are recognized by HDRi maker.

 - **Added - Reload Dome Image**